 I LOVE tahini!
 It’s great with quinoa, in salad dressings and drizzled over any meal.
-Tahini delivers a lot of minerals and vitamins.
-It’s high in calcium and protein, and it’s a great way to get calcium.
+Tahini has a lot of minerals and vitamins (it’s especially high in calcium and protein).

 When I was healing my gut condition, I got this recipe from my doctor’s nutritionist and became obsessed with it!

 1. In a small glass container (I like the square or rectangle shapes, with a wide, flat surface area), melt shortening/ghee and coconut oil, just until soft.